yAOwzers/tp/docs/UserGuide.md

     *Figure 1.
 Changing directory in Windows command prompt*

+5. Type `chcp 65001` and press Enter.
-5. Type `java -jar Zer0Note.jar` and press Enter.
+6. Type `java -jar Zer0Note.jar` and press Enter.
-6. If successful, you will see the following message.
+7. If successful, you will see the following message.

     ![Welcome message](images/welcome.png)